-An alternative method for performing DRAM refresh is called burst mode in which a series of explicit refresh commands are sent, one right after the other, until all rows are refreshed.
-Once a sufficient number of refresh commands are sent to refresh the entire DRAM, no more commands are sent for some time until the beginning of the next refresh period as illustrated in the Figure 2.1.
+An alternative method for performing DRAM refresh is called burst mode in which a series of explicit refresh commands are sent, one right after the other, until all rows have been refreshed.
+Once a sufficient number of refresh commands have been sent to refresh the entire DRAM, no more commands are sent for some time until the beginning of the next refresh period as illustrated in the Figure 1.
 The majority of the DRAM controllers do not readily support this mode of refresh in hardware.
 Even though we can configure them to send refresh commands one right after the other, they often lack the ability to stop and set up rates for subsequent bursts.
-Even when this mode is supported in hardware, they still interfere with the task execution making their timings unpredictable as described earlier.
+Even when this mode is supported in hardware, refresh still interferes with task execution making task timings unpredictable as described earlier.

-Our Approach
+3 Our Approach